marcoantonioni/cp4ba-process-federation-server/README.md

 Before creating the PFS deployment verify the presence of 'elasticsearch' in 'shared_configuration.sc_optional_components'.

-The PFS operator will fail if 'elasticsearch' is not found.
+The PFS operator will wait undefinitely if 'elasticsearch' is not set.

 ```
 cd ./scripts